cottageGrove/ogSneaks/README.md

 # ogSneaks
+Native iOS application for listing sneakers that you have.
+AWS s3 is used for storing images.
+The backend is built with nodejsrunning on heroku.
+Try it out and add your own sneakers!

-Native iOS application for listing sneakers that you have Think of it as a sneaker closet :)
+Think of it as a sneaker closet :)

 <div align="center">